 Bleeding the brakes

 Both disc and drum brakes require the same bleeding principles.
-Proper brake bleeding sequence requires you to start from the wheel farthest from the brake master unless your owner’s booklet states otherwise.
+The proper brake bleeding sequence requires you to start from the wheel farthest from the brake master, unless your owner’s booklet states otherwise.

 The bleeder screw is usually located at the topmost part of the rear backing plate.
 Remove the dust cover that prevents dirt and debris from blocking the bleeder screw.

-Get a straw or a tiny hose and connect one end to the bleeder valve and fix the other end into a container to prevent the hydraulic from splattering everywhere when bleeding the wheel.
+Get a straw or a tiny hose, connect one end to the bleeder valve, and insert the other end into a container to prevent hydraulic fluid from splattering everywhere when bleeding the wheel.

 This is not a one-person bleeding job.
-So, if you’re wondering how to bleed brake with one person, this is the bleeding process.
-Have an assistant sit on the driver’s seat and depress the brake pedal a couple of times.
+So, if you’re wondering how to bleed the brakes with one person, here is the process.
+Have an assistant sit in the driver’s seat and depress the brake pedal a couple of times.
 Ask him to hold the pedal down while you unscrew the bleeder valve.

 Once you open the valve and the brake fluid starts gushing out, the brake pedal should slowly go to the floor.
-Lock the screw once the fluid stops gushing out, and ask your assistant to pump the pedal a couple of times.
-Repeat this process until you expel all the air in the brake lines.
+Lock the screw once the fluid stops gushing, then ask your assistant to pump the pedal a couple of times.
+Repeat this process until you have expelled all the air from the brake lines.
 When you’re done with this wheel, go to the opposite side of the wheel and do the same thing.

 Make sure you keep checking the brake fluid level as you force air out of the system.
-Suppose the brake fluid goes below the minimum mark on the brake fluid reservoir while you’re bleeding the brakes; it’ll cause air to enter the brake system.
+If the brake fluid drops below the minimum mark in the reservoir while you’re bleeding the brakes, air will enter the brake system.
 This will result in a spongy or soft brake feel after bleeding brakes.

 Recheck your work

-Regardless of your level as a petrolhead, or DIY, give yourself a sense of doubt.
+Regardless of your level as a petrolhead or DIY, give yourself a sense of doubt.
 Doubt your work and cross-check it again.
 Ensure everything is in place.
 Reinstall the wheels using the reserve process.
-Recheck the brake fluid, and make sure it’s on the maximum level.
+Recheck the brake fluid, and make sure it’s at the maximum level.

-Once you’re convinced that your work is okay and the brake pedal responds nicely and smoothly, pump the pedal a few times, and test run the brake.
+Once you’re convinced that your work is okay and that the brake pedal responds smoothly, pump the pedal a few times and test-run the brake.

 FAQs